Yellow (Coldplay song): Live performances

 Coldplay have performed the song throughout their career, and it is a firm audience favourite.
 An early version of the song with different lyric arrangement and instrumentals was performed during the band's NME Tour in January 2000.
-The song had its debut performance on television on the show Later...with Jools Holland on 6 May 2000.
+The song had its debut performance on television on the show Later... with Jools Holland on 6 May 2000.
 They performed Parachutes' lead single, "Shiver", and the new song, "Yellow"; but it was the latter that had an immediate studio audience impact.
 They have also performed it at the Glastonbury Festival, one of the prominent festivals in Europe.
 During their second appearance in June 2000, Coldplay performed "Yellow" and "effortlessly" captured over 10,000 spectators.
 Coldplay's popularity at this time was still growing and "Yellow" has helped cultivate it; Martin has said it was the best day of their year.
 During most concert performances, large yellow balloons are dropped on the audience.
 The first known sighting of yellow balloons was on 24 September 2002 at the UIC Pavilion in Chicago.
 Chris Martin noticed the balloons in the air with a surprised look.
 In more recent years, (January 2013) the balloons are filled with confetti, and at the end of the song Chris Martin would pop one with his guitar causing confetti to fly everywhere.

 A live acoustic version performed on Jo Whiley's The Lunchtime Social was included on the Acoustic EP.
 Another live version featuring only piano and vocals performed and broadcast in Los Angeles on KCRW's Morning Becomes Eclectic was included on the Japanese "Clocks" EP.
 More recently an acoustic piano version the song was recorded in the studio for Starbucks charity compilation album Every Mother Counts 2012.

 Coldplay performed the song at the Celebrating Steve event at the Apple campus on 19 October 2011.
 Before the performance, Martin revealed that, when they first played it for Steve Jobs 10 years ago, Jobs said the song was "shit" and that "they would never make it".
-The song was later performed on 7 July at the G20 summit in Hamburg, Germany with guest vocals from Shakira.
+The song was later performed on 7 July at the G20 summit in Hamburg, Germany, with guest vocals from Shakira.

-Martin performed a rearranged version of song acoustically and unaccompanied via video link for the late Australian cricketer Shane Warne's memorial service, as it was one of his favourite songs.
-Warne was personal friend of Martin, and he had previously accompanied Coldplay for a live performance of "Don't Panic" on the harmonica during a Melbourne concert in 2016.
+Martin performed a rearranged version of the song acoustically and unaccompanied via video link for the late Australian cricketer Shane Warne's memorial service, as it was one of his favourite songs.
+Warne was a personal friend of Martin, and he had previously accompanied Coldplay for a live performance of "Don't Panic" on the harmonica during a Melbourne concert in 2016.

+Ahead of Coldplay's headline performance at BBC Radio 1's Big Weekend in Luton on 26 May 2024, a local campaign was started encouraging a change in the lyrics from "Yellow" to "Orange": while Luton Town F.C. play in orange, their local rivals Watford F.C. wear yellow.
+Instead, Coldplay retained the original lyrics during the song's performance but Chris Martin also premiered a new song to close the show called "Orange" in tribute to Luton Town F.C. which he had written the previous day.